T-G-P/Coding-Challenges/README.md

 State will not persist between runs.

+Additionally, there are screenshots in the main directory showing app usage

 ### Tests :

 Tests are located in the main project folder.
 Tests are run for the